r-lyeh-archived/statvs/README.md

 status
 ======

+My name is r-lyeh and I code videogames :neckbeard:

 This repo is meant to be a semi-conclusive list of projects in which the author is / has participated in.

-- My name is rlyeh and I code videogames :neckbeard:
+A few notes:

+- Many of my libraries have been used in `commercial games`.
+- Most of my libraries are `cross-platform`, have `no external dependencies` and are `single-header` wherever possible.
 - All my libraries are `BOOST licensed` (~MIT equivalent with no attribution required in binary distributions).
-- Most of my libraries are `cross-platform`, have `no external dependencies` and are `single-header` where possible.
-- Many of my libraries have been used in `commercial games`.
 - I follow this convention: `.hpp/.cpp` for libraries, `.cc` for samples, `.cxx` for tests.

 Released